JoinColony/purser/docs/wallet-object.md

 transactionObject {
   gasPrice: bigNumber // The gas price you're willing to pay for this transaction, in WEI, as an instance of bigNumber.
 Defaults to 9000000000 WEI (9 GWEI)
   gasLimit: bigNumber // The gas limit you want for this transaction, as an instance of bigNumber.
 Defaults to 21000
   chainId: Number // The chain id where the transaction is going to be sent.
-If this is not set, but a provider is set, it takes it from the provider Object.
 Defaults to 1.
   nonce: Number // The nonce of the transaction.
 Defaults to 0.
   to: String // The destination address to send the transaction to, as a hex String.
 This is the only REQUIRED prop by this library
   value: bigNumber // The value you want to send to the destination address, in WEI, as an instance of bigNumber.
 Defaults to 1 WEI